-The key to effective stakeholder management is planning.
-With a good strategy and tactical plan in place it’s possible to handle all the “curve balls” that can come your way during the stakeholder consultation process.
+But take heart – the key to effective stakeholder management is planning.
+With a good strategy and tactical plan in place it’s possible to handle all the “curve balls” that can come your way during the stakeholder engagement process.

 1. Stakeholder Identification:

 Map out everyone who is affected by your project.
-What individuals, employees, interest groups, rights holders, municipalities, or organizations should be considered?
+What individuals, special interest groups, rights holders, community and indigenous groups, municipalities, or organizations should be considered?

 2. Stakeholder Prioritization:

-Now that you have identified the groups, determine which ones are the main stakeholders (those who may have the authority to block progress or advance your activities) and which groups have less influence or interest, but should be kept informed of your activities.
+Now that you have identified the groups, determine which ones are the main or priority stakeholders (those who are more impacted than others and who may have the authority to block progress or advance your activities) and which groups have less influence or interest, but should be kept informed of your activities.
+Different stakeholders in the 4x different quadrants of a stakeholder map would require different communication strategies.

 3. Stakeholder Communication – Methods: